This Morning Routine Checklist Will Change Your Life

 Needless to say, there are a lot of options out there.
 Just keep it simple.
 Do whatever style of journaling that keeps you coming back consistently enough to reap the benefits.

-Pro tip: Journaling in the morning helps you get all those ideas and thoughts you have out of you head and onto paper.
-It helps you see what is actually running through you mind all day.
+Pro tip: Journaling in the morning helps you get all those ideas and thoughts you have out of your head and onto paper.
+It helps you see what is actually running through your mind all day.
 And it helps you plan.

 Step 21: Deep Work